E-Waste Disposal

 Proximity

-Check local regulations regarding bin placement.
-Some areas may require permits for placing bins on public property or streets.
-Fleetwood Waste Systems Ltd can assist you in understanding and complying with these regulations.
+Some areas require permits for placing bins on streets or public property.
+Fleetwood Waste Systems Ltd can help you comply with local rules.

 4. Optimize Bin Usage